-Main cause is hormonal imbalance, mainly a rise in androgen levels.
-Increase in androgen levels cause oil glands under the skin to produce more sebum that both blocks up the pores as well as cause inflammation and together with bacteria (Propionibacterium acnes) causes infection..
+The main cause is hormonal imbalance, mainly a rise in androgen levels.
+Increase in androgen levels causes oil glands under the skin to produce more sebum that both blocks up the pores, as well as cause inflammation and together with bacteria (Propionibacterium acnes), causes infection…

-Thus main factors in acne prone skin is excess oil, blocked pores and hair follicles, infection.
+Thus main factors in acne-prone skin are excess oil, blocked pores and hair follicles, infection.

 Other possible causes: